-Transactions that are prohibited from being taxed by U.S. or State Constitutional provisions or federal or state law
+12-36-2120(1) Transactions that are prohibited from being taxed by U.S. or state constitutional provisions or federal or state law5

-South Carolina Information Letter #89-8 (American Red Cross); South Carolina Code §58-25-80 (Regional Transportation Authorities); South Carolina Code §56-19-480 (Insurance Companies and Motor Vehicles); South Carolina Code §44-7-2120 (Regional Health Services Districts); South Carolina Code §3829-150 (South Carolina Life and Accident and Health Insurance Guaranty Association); South Carolina Code §38-31-130 (South Carolina Property and Casualty Insurance Guaranty Association); South Carolina Code §12-11-30 (Banks); South Carolina Code §12-13-50 (Building and Loan Associations); South Carolina Code §13-17-90 (South Carolina Research Authority); South Carolina Code §\$12-63-20 and 12-63-30 (Motion Picture Production Companies); and South Carolina Revenue Ruling #06-8 (Federal Moratorium on the taxation of Internet Access charges)
+South Carolina Information Letter #89-8 (American Red Cross); South Carolina Code §58-25-80 (Regional Transportation Authorities); South Carolina Code §56-19-480 (Insurance Companies and Motor Vehicles); South Carolina Code §44-7-2120 (Regional Health Services Districts6); South Carolina Code §38-29-150 (South Carolina Life and Accident and Health Insurance Guaranty Association); South Carolina Code §38-31-130 (South Carolina Property and Casualty Insurance Guaranty Association); South Carolina Code §12-11-30 (Banks); South Carolina Code §12-13-50 (Building and Loan Associations); South Carolina Code §13-17-90 (South Carolina Research Authority); South Carolina Code §\$12-63-20 and 12-63-30 (Motion Picture Production Companies7); and South Carolina Revenue Ruling #17-28 (federal moratorium on the taxation of Internet access charges)

-&lt;sup>5 There are several provisions in the South Carolina Code of Laws that are not codified in Chapter 36 of Title 12 that provide an exemption from the sales tax, the use tax or both.
+5 There are several provisions in the South Carolina Code of Laws that are not codified in Chapter 36 of Title 12 that provide an exemption from the sales tax, the use tax, or both.
 Some of these provisions exempt a specific transaction and some exempt a specific entity.
 In the case of an exemption provision involving a specific entity, each statutory provision must be reviewed to determine if sales to the entity are exempt, sales by the entity are exempt, or if both sales to and sales by the entity are exempt.
 In addition, there are several provisions of federal law that provide an exemption from state and local taxes to certain specific entities.
 Each of these federal statutory provisions must also be reviewed to determine if sales to the entity are exempt, sales by the entity are exempt, or if both sales to and sales by the entity are exempt.
 Please note that the list (in italics) of transactions that are prohibited from being taxed by U.S. or State Constitutional provisions or federal or state law is not all-inclusive.

-&lt;sup>6 See also Lexington Health Services District v.
-South Carolina Department of Revenue, S.C., 682 S.E.2d 508 (2009).
+6 See also Lexington Health Services District v.
+South Carolina Department of Revenue, 384 S.C.
+647, 682 S.E.2d 508 (2009).

-&lt;sup>7 See also Chapter 19 of this publication and South Carolina Revenue Ruling #08-12.
+7 See also Chapter 19 of this publication and South Carolina Revenue Ruling #08-12.

-&lt;sup>8 South Carolina Revenue Ruling #06-8 concerns the taxation of communications services and addresses the federal moratorium on the taxation of Internet Access charges as part of the discussion on taxable and non-taxable communication services.
+8 South Carolina Revenue Ruling #17-2 concerns the taxation of communications services and addresses the federal moratorium on the taxation of Internet Access charges as part of the discussion on taxable and non-taxable communication services.